What does Gypsy call cops?

 Introduction:

 Law enforcement terminologies can vary across different cultures and communities, often reflecting unique perspectives and experiences.
 In this article, we delve into the question of what Gypsies call cops, shedding light on the terminology used within this community.
-Exploring the cultural nuances and historical context behind these terms can help foster a better understanding of the relationship between Gypsies and law enforcement.
+Exploring the cultural nuances and historical context behind these terms, we aim to foster a better understanding of the diverse ways in which people refer to law enforcement.

 Q: Who are Gypsies?